February 18, 2026 | Buying

 • Aligning possession dates to minimize disruption

-Is 2026 a Good Year to Buy in Ontario?
+Is 2026 a Good Year to Become Home Buyers in Ontario?

 • Are financially prepared and pre-approved